hellicott/LeadDevLive2020/README.md

 - Try to think about good posture, eating habits, staying hydrated, having a routine
 - Don't expect to get as much done as you would have pre-pandemic, if you manage to get things done it's an acheivement
 - Try to set goals which allow flexibility but also help ensure people don't stay blocked.
 E.g. try to check emails by 10am, try to review a PR by 1pm, check in at least once a day on a casual channel
 - Don't forget about those trips to the tea station, how can you recreate them?
+What about all those lunchtime conversations?

 ### What can be heplful for managers/leads to be focusing on right now
 - Allow people to stop worrying about job security.
 If financials are good communicate that - it can help workers feel more relaxed while their friends/loved ones are losing their jobs